Learn how to grow mung bean sprouts in a jar. First, prepare the materials needed, like a sprouting jar that filters the water and the beans.

-At around 20° C temperature, the mung bean sprouts can grow to about 4 cm within 3 or 4 days and are ready to harvest.
+At around 20° C, the mung bean sprouts can grow to about 4 cm within 3 or 4 days and are ready to harvest.

 If you do not plan to use the sprouts immediately, you can always store them in the fridge.
 It will prevent the mung bean sprouts from growing too long and adversely impacting their quality.

-The secret to make bean sprouts crispy when stir frying?
+The secret to making bean sprouts crispy when stir-frying

-If you practice shading during the sprouting process, the sprouts do not turn red or end up with green leaves.
+If you practice shading during sprouting, the sprouts do not turn red or end up with green leaves.